anweshb/Cyber-Automation/README.md

 ## The logfiles are stored in the 'logs/' folder which is created upon running the program for the first time.

-## The filename format for the log files is "Hour-Minute-Second-MM-DD-YY.log/zip"
+## The filename format for the log files is "Hour-Minute-Second-MM-DD-YY"

 ## To end execution, end it from the terminal